Wilson194/Labelord/README.rst

 Documentation
 ##############

 Whole docummentation you can find at `this page <http://labelord-horacj10.readthedocs.io/en/latest/>`_.
 If you want to build documentation at your computer just write this command in folder docs:

 .. code:: bash

-   make clean html
+   pip install -r requirements.txt pip install -r docs/requirements.txt make clean html